Requiem: A Hallucination: Publication

 The book was first published in Portugal in 1991 through Quetzal Editores.
-An Italian translation was published the year after through Feltrinelli.
+An Italian translation was published through Feltrinelli the year after.
 New Directions Publishing released an English translation by Margaret Jull Costa from the original Portuguese in 1994.

 Reception

 The book was reviewed in Publishers Weekly: "Chance encounters, ambivalent symbols, black humor and nonrational events pervade the narrative as Tabucchi's alter-ego meets his father as a young sailor; the ghost of Isabel, a former lover who committed suicide; Tadeus, who may have been the father of the child Isabel was carrying; and other colorful figures, alive and dead.
 Finally, Tabucchi meets his revered poet friend to discuss Kafka, postmodernism and the future of literature.
 Winner of the 1991 Italian PEN Prize, this playful bagatelle, translated from the original Portuguese, is partly an homage to Portuguese culture, partly a mellow autobiographical fantasy."